jorsj/doc-qa/README.md

   "messages": [
     {
       "role": "user",
-      "content": "I want to cook pasta for dinner tonight but I've never done it before."
+      "content": "I want to cook pasta for dinner tonight but I have never done it before."
     },
     {
       "role": "assistant",